ChelsieSalome/Linux-Ass1/README.md

     * Most Linux Distros

 ## Step 3: Generating an SSH Key Pair

-* ### Windows Users
-> **Note:** The commands below must be typed in the **Windows Terminal**, NOT in the **Windows Powershell**
+> **Note:** Since your local machine is a droplet running Arch Linux, the commands we will be running are for Linux-types OS.
+You can refer to the links provide above if using a differenc OS.

 1. Create an .ssh directory (if not yet created) using the command:
 > `mkdir .ssh`
 2. Create the ssh key pair using the command:
->`ssh-keygen -t ed25519 -f C:\Users\your-user-name\.ssh\key-name -C "youremail@email.com"`
+>`ssh-keygen -t ed25519 -f ~/.ssh/key-name -C "youremail@email.com"`

 **Explanation of the command:**
 * `ssh-keygen`: Command-line utility used to generate, manage and convert SSH keys.
 * `-t`: specifies the **type of key** to generate.
 * `ed25519`: is a type of public-key algorithm.
 Other options of public key types include: rsa, dsa & ecdsa.
 Ed25519 is preferred for new keys due to its superior performance, smaller key sizes, better security, and resistance to certain attacks.
 (VulnerX, 2024) You can refer to [RSA vs ECDSA vs Ed25519](https://vulnerx.com/ssh-key-algorithms/) for further reading about each public key advantages.
 * `f`: option specifies the file name and path where the key pair (both the private and public key) will be saved.
-* `C:\Users\your-user-name\.ssh\key-name`: is the full path on a Windows system where the key files will be stored, please replace `your-user-name` with the actual **user name** as displayed on the terminal, and `key-name` with the **key name** that you would have chosen for your key:
+* `~/.ssh/key-name`: is the full path to the .ssh directory from the current user' home.
+Please replace `key-name` with the **key name** that you would have chosen for your key:
         * The private key will be saved as `key-name`.
         * The public key will be saved as `key-name.pub`.
 * `C`: option adds a comment to the key.
     * `"youremail@email.com"`: is the comment added to the key.
 This comment is embedded in the public key file and is visible when the key is used.
-It's helpful for recognizing which key belongs to whom, especially when managing multiple keys on servers or services like GitHub.
-    * **Example**: Let's say your username is Chelsie, your email address is "chelsie@gmail.com"  and you choose to name your key "git-key", then the command to create your SSH key pair might look like this:
+    * **Example**: Let's say your username is Chelsie, your email address is "chelsie@gmail.com"  and you choose to name your key **"wedKEY"**, then the command to create your SSH key pair might look like this:
-    > `ssh-keygen -t ed25519 -f C:\Users\Chelsie\.ssh\git-key -C "chelsie@gmail.com"`
+    > `ssh-keygen -t ed25519 -f ~/.ssh/wedKEY -C "chelsie@gmail.com"`

-### macOS & Linux Users
-You don't have to manually create an .ssh directory as running the `ssh-keygen` command will automatically do that.
-* Open your terminal and type:
-> `ssh-keygen -t ed25519 -f ~/.ssh/key-name -C "youremail@email.com"`
-**Explanation of the Command:**
-* The command is similar to the Windows-command, the only difference is the path.
-* `-f ~/.ssh/key-name`: This tells ssh-keygen where to save the generated private key.
-It will create the .ssh directory if it does not already exist and place key-name and key-name.pub (the private and public keys, respectively) inside it. (macOS & Linux use the tilde ~ to represent the user's home directory).

 ## Step 4: Choosing a Passphrase
 You can protect the private using a **passphrase**.
-A **passphrase** is ............
-Because we are just using this for a small project, and to simplify your life ie to not have to remember about passphrases, I just to not set a passphrase and just hit **ENTER** twice.............
+A **passphrase** is just a string of characters used to add an additional layer of security to your private key through encryption.
+To make your life easier and avoid the hassle of remembering a passphrase, you can choose not to set one.
+To do this, simply hit ENTER twice when prompted for a passphrase.
+This will create your SSH key without any passphrase protection, allowing you to use it seamlessly for your project.

 ## Step 5: Verifying your SSH Keys
 Type `cd .ssh` and next `ls` to view the files in the .ssh directory.